-Data intermediaries' offerings to advertisers become less valuable if their consumers also join competing intermediaries, as this nullifies the intermediary's status as a local monopolist over its consumers' data.
-If a user were paid her value, she would have a strong incentive to be exclusive with one intermediary.
-For this reason, an intermediary should be able to offer terms that apply to an exclusive consumer contract at a given point in time, although it should be straightforward for the consumer to switch to a new intermediary using the Data Manager application described in the next section.
+Data intermediaries' offerings to advertisers would become less valuable if their consumers also joined competing intermediaries, as this would nullify the intermediary's status as a local monopolist over its consumers' data.
+If a user were paid their value, they would have a strong incentive to be exclusive with one intermediary.
+For this reason, an intermediary should be able to offer terms that applied to an exclusive consumer contract at a given point in time, although it should be straightforward for the consumer to switch to a new intermediary using the Data Manager application described in the next Section.

-There are likely to always be some users who do not belong to a data intermediary.
-Such a user may actively provide information to web services for the purposes of servicing the user, but the web service cannot monetize that personal data in exactly the same way it cannot monetize enrolled users' data.
-It is critical that these users are not profitable for web services in order to ensure that there is no incentive for platforms to discourage users from joining an intermediary.
-If users who wish to share their data earn significant payments from an intermediary and those who prefer limited sharing can manage their privacy more effectively through an intermediary, consumers will have incentives to enroll.
+There would likely always be some users who do not belong to a data intermediary.
+Such a user might actively provide information to web services for the purposes of servicing the user, but the web service could not monetize that personal data in exactly the same way it could not monetize enrolled users' data.
+It is critical that these users would not be profitable for web services in order to ensure that there would be no incentive for platforms to discourage users from joining an intermediary.
+If users who wished to share their data earned significant payments from an intermediary and those who preferred limited sharing could manage their privacy more effectively through an intermediary, consumers would have incentives to enroll.
 Above we explain why we propose that new devices come with a default enrollment stage to raise participation.

-In the case that the data of a web user who does not register with an intermediary is treated similarly to that of a web user who selects an intermediary's Level 0, it may seem that a privacy-concerned user who would select Level 0 over the other levels would have little reason to sign up with an intermediary at all.
-This is especially true if the intermediary, which cannot monetize its Level 0 clients, charges a fee to these clients rather than remunerate them.
+If the data of a web user who does not register with an intermediary were treated similarly to that of a web user who selects an intermediary's Level 0, it might seem that a privacy-concerned user who would select Level 0 over the other levels would have little reason to sign up with an intermediary at all.
+This would be especially true if the intermediary, which could not monetize its Level 0 clients, charged a fee to these clients rather than remunerate them.
 Various services offered by intermediaries to Level 0 clients, however, would make it worthwhile for web users who would select this level to sign up for intermediaries.
-In the remainder of this subsection, we discuss several of these services.
+In the remainder of this Part, we discuss several of these services.

-C. Switching among intermediaries
+C. Switching Among Intermediaries

-In order to incentivize intermediaries to compete to gain consumers based on the size of their payments, it is important that competition between them be vigorous.
+In order to incentivize intermediaries to compete for consumers based on the size of their payments, it is important that competition between them be vigorous.
 This means that the regulator must set up rules to lower switching costs and create salience around the choice of intermediary.

-The Data Manager will facilitate choice when a user first operates a new device.
-Likewise, the Data Manager will be the tool users employ to enroll in an intermediary each year.
-The regulator can intensify competition by choosing an 'open enrollment' period during which time users are presented with salient information about the remuneration they obtained (or fees they paid) in the current year and the offers available, at their current privacy level, for the coming year.
-The regulator can develop the information and messaging for intermediaries to deliver to users to facilitate their choices.
-Users will be directed to the Data Manager where they can make the choice in a controlled environment.
+The Data Manager would facilitate choice when a user first operates a new device.
+Likewise, the Data Manager would be the tool users employ to enroll in an intermediary each year.
+The regulator could intensify competition by choosing an "open enrollment" period during which users would be presented with salient information about the remuneration they obtained (or fees they paid) in the current year and the offers available, at their current privacy level, for the coming year.
+The regulator could develop the information and messaging for intermediaries to deliver to users to facilitate their choices.
+Users would be directed to the Data Manager where they could make the choice in a controlled environment.